 Here's The Chicago Restaurant That The Bear Is Based On

-Now that the third season of "The Bear" is out, people have been talking about Chicago and the TV show (currently streaming on Hulu), quite a bit again.
-The show centers around a family-run Italian beef stand called The Original Beef of Chicagoland, which is eventually transformed into a fine dining restaurant called The Bear.
+Now that the third season of "The Bear" is out, people have been talking about Chicago and the TV show quite a bit again.
+The FX on Hulu series centers around a family-run Italian beef stand called The Original Beef of Chicagoland, which is eventually transformed into a fine dining restaurant called The Bear, complete with an ever-changing menu.

 In the first season, The Original Beef of Chicagoland is depicted as a realistic no-nonsense counter-service spot catering to regular Chicagoans, and it's so realistic that it's hard not to wonder whether the place is based on a real location.
 As a lifelong Chicago native, I can confirm that it is: The show's beef stand is based on a place called Mr. Beef, located in the River North neighborhood in Chicago.